Baseball Timeout Rules

 In Major League Baseball, a timeout is a halt of play.
 This action officially stops the ball.
-During a timeout, coaches usually talk to their players about upcoming plays or to rally their athletes in times of distress.
-For example, a timeout can be called if something is in the batter’s eye like dust or an insect, to give the batter more time to prepare to rival a pitcher, or to readjust equipment like elbow guards.
+During a timeout, coaches usually talk to their players about upcoming plays or rally their athletes in times of distress.
+For example, a timeout can be called if something is in the batter’s eye, like dust or an insect, to give the batter more time to prepare to rival a pitcher, or to readjust equipment like elbow guards.

 For the baseball teams, all of the active players, as well as some of the inactive yet present players, are called to the dugout by the coach to discuss strategies, tactics, or an overall morale boost.